altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

     - One of the prime examples when this is useful is when a `PersistentActor` fails (by stopping) with a persistence failure.
         - This indicates that the database may be down or overloaded.
         - In such situations it makes most sense to give it a little bit of time to recover before the persistent actor is started.
-- The following Scala snippet shows how to create a backoff supervisor
+- The following Scala snippet shows how to create a backoff supervisor.
-    - It will start the given echo actor after it has stopped because of a failure.
+    - It will start the given `EchoActor` **after it has stopped** because of a failure.
     - In increasing intervals of 3, 6, 12, 24 and finally 30 seconds:
 ```scala
 val childProps = Props(classOf[EchoActor])